linear-framework/linear-web/README.md

 The return value of each endpoint will automatically be placed in the body of the response.
 For more granular control over how the response is built, you can manipulate `response` directly.

+The body of a request can automatically be deserialized into a case class instance using `.as[MyClass]`.
+By default, the `Server` supports JSON, XML and Form-URLEncoded deserialization.
+Custom deserializers can be added when configuring the server.

 Reminder: for auto-configuration to work, all `Controller` implementations must be top-level Scala objects.